endo-do/Table-Class-Python/README.md

-# Table-Class-Python
+# Terminal Table Python
-A simple Class for a Table Terminal Output
+A simple Python Class for displaying information in the terminal easier with a structured table.